-- A. Disciplinary Action. - (1) If the General Manager determines that the complaint of harassment is founded, the General Manager shall take immediate and appropriate disciplinary action consistent with the requirements of law and any personnel rules or regulations pertaining to employee discipline.
-Other steps may be taken to the extent reasonably necessary to prevent recurrence of the harassment and to remedy the complainant's loss, if any. - Obsciplinary action shall be consistent with the nature and severity of the offense, the rank of the harasser, and any other factors relating to the fair and efficient administration of the Agency's operations. - B. In the event a complaint is filed with the DFEH, and the DFEH finds that the complaint has merit, the DFEH will attempt to negotiate a settlement between the parties.
+- Disciplinary Action. - (1) If the General Manager determines that the complaint of harassment is founded, the General Manager shall take immediate and appropriate disciplinary action consistent with the requirements of law and any personnel rules or regulations pertaining to employee discipline.
+Other steps may be taken to the extent reasonably necessary to prevent recurrence of the harassment and to remedy the complainant's loss, if any. - (2) Disciplinary action shall be consistent with the nature and severity of the offense, the rank of the harasser, and any other factors relating to the fair and efficient administration of the Agency's operations. - B. In the event a complaint is filed with the DFEH, and the DFEH finds that the complaint has merit, the DFEH will attempt to negotiate a settlement between the parties.
 If not settled, DFEH may issue a determination on the merits of the case. - (1) Where a case is not settled and the DFEH finds a violation to exist, it can prosecute the charging party's case before the Fair Employment & Housing Commission ("FEHC").
-Legal remedies available through DFEH and FEHC for a successful claim by an applicant, employee, or former employee include possible reinstatement to a former job; award of a job applied for; back pay; front pay; attorneys' fees; and under appropriate circumstances, actual damages and/or administrative fines. - (2) In the alternative, DFEH may grant the employee permission to withdraw the case and pursue a private lawsuit seeking similar remedies. - 9.
+Legal-remedies available through DFEH and FEHC for a successful claim by an applicant, employee, or former employee include possible reinstatement to a former job; award of a job applied for; back pay:

+front pay; attorneys' fees; and under appropriate circumstances, actual damages and/or administrative fines.

+- (2) In the alternative, DFEH may grant the employee permission to withdraw the case and pursue a private lawsuit seeking similar remedies. - 9.
 Retaliation.
-Retaliation against anyone for opposing conduct prohibited by this policy or for filing a complaint with or otherwise participating in an investigation, proceeding or hearing conducted by the Agency, DFEH, or FEHC is strictly prohibited by the Agency and state regulations.
-It may subject the offending person to, among other things, disciplinary action, up to and including, termination of employment. - 10.
-Employee Obligation. - A. Employees are not only encouraged to report instances of harassment; they are obligated to report instances of harassment.
+Retaliation against anyone for opposing conduct prohibited by this polley or for filing a complaint with or otherwise participating in an investigation, proceeding or hearing conducted by the Agency, DFEH, or FEHC is strictly prohibited by the Agency and state regulations.
+It may subject the offending person to, among other things, disciplinary action, up to and including, termination of employment.

+10. Employee Obligation.